QubesOS/qubes-posts/2020-05-22-moss-mission-partners-award.md

 [Mozilla Open Source Support (MOSS)] award in the amount of 128,000 USD.
-This generous one-year award will fund the work of [Frédéric Pierret] on making Qubes more robust and stable, as well as several key parts of [Nina Alter]'s extensive work on making Qubes more user-friendly.
+This generous one-year award will fund the work of [Frédéric Pierret] on making Qubes more robust and stable, as well as several key parts of Nina Alter's extensive work on making Qubes more user-friendly.

 There are three separate tracks for MOSS awards.
 Qubes has won an